G. Rollie White Trust Public Interest Summer Fellowships

 For more information, please email: firstname.lastname@example.org

-Applications for summer 2019 are due by noon on Monday March 25 (the Monday after spring break).
-Selections will be announced by Friday, March 29.
+Applications for summer 2020 are due by noon on Monday, March 9.
+Selections will be announced by Friday, March 27.

 Apply using the online form for Justice Center Public Interest Summer Fellowships.
 Applicants may submit one application to apply for all three fellowships.
 Please refer to the relevant webpage for the requirements for each fellowship, including requirements for the sponsoring organization and the nature and duration of the position.
 In particular, please note that a public defender office will not qualify for the Baron & Budd Public Interest Summer Fellowship unless the office is organized as a 501(c)(3) tax-exempt non-profit.
 Given the shortage of resources, students who will split the summer between working for a sponsoring organization and working elsewhere for substantial compensation are discouraged from applying for these fellowships.

 Fellows will be selected based on their credentials, their commitment to public service, and the sponsoring organization.
 A strong preference will be given to 2Ls for Whitehurst Public Interest Summer Fellowships, but 1Ls may apply.
 A student may not receive academic credit and a fellowship simultaneously, nor can a student receive a fellowship from both TLF and this program for the same position.
 (This limitation does not preclude a fellow from receiving a living expense stipend or a stipend or scholarship for educational expenses.)

 Fellows will be announced by the afternoon of Friday, March 27.
 All fellows are expected to sign a fellowship agreement, participate in an ethics training on a date TBD, and to participate in a group photo session before the end of the spring semester.